yingding/wear-os-examples/Wear3KtxWatchFaceBasicExample/README.md

 * Updated `Renderer.CanvasRenderer2` and deprecated `Renderer.CanvasRenderer`
 * Updated `Compose-Wear` lib to Version `1.0.0-rc02`
 * Added comments to enforce better understanding of source codes
+* Updated minimum lib version to make an Analog WatchFace (Kotlin)

 ## Steps to build in Android Studio